+The analysis of safety results following each vaccination will follow a tiered approach (Table 5).
 The tiers differ with respect to the analyses that will be performed.
-AEs (specific terms as well as system organ class [SOC] terms) are either pre-specified as "Tier 1" endpoints or will be classified as belonging to "Tier 2" or "Tier 3" based on the number of events observed.
+AEs (specific terms as well as system organ class terms) are either pre-specified as "Tier 1" endpoints, or will be classified as belonging to "Tier 2" or "Tier 3" based on the number of events observed.